kkm24132/ReinforcementLearning/01_Introduction/ReadMe.md

 -----------------|------------------
 Evaluate or improve policy used to make decisions | Evaluate or improve a policy different from that used to make decisions Work with data generated from target policy itself | Work with data generated from a behaviour policy (different from target policy)
+Lower variance and Faster convergence | Higher variance and slower convergence (since data is from a different policy) Less general methods | More general and powerful approaches (since they contain on-policy methods for the case when  Target Policy = Behaviour Policy)

 - On-Policy